Identifying Household Pests 101

 Powderpost Beetles

-Reddish-brown, cylindrical-shaped beetles with a hard shell, short antennae, 6 legs, and 2 pairs of wings
+Reddish-brown, cylindrical-shaped beetles with short antennae, 6 legs, and 2 pairs of wings

 Powderpost Beetle